techpark-119/Baitussalam/README.md

  * In the "Post-Class" and "In-Class" Assignments folder, numbers(1,2,3,etc) are used to represent Class numbers in respect of slides Numbers.(e.g.: In-Class 1 represents given assignments of Slide 1 sucessfully done within the class).
  * Also in these both folder mentioned above, "A" represents the Text file mentioning the assignmets given within or after the class(InClass or PostClass), whereas "B" represents the JavaScript file that contains the completed code of the given assigment.(e.g.: PostClass-1a represents for the text file of slide 01 mentioning the given assignment after the class).
  * Both in the InClass and PostClass assignments folder, Text and JavaScript files are paired to each other for ease.
- * ## represents main heading and # represents sub-heading.
+ * "##" represents main heading and "#" represents sub-heading.
  * Next to ##, there is a number in round brackets that specifies the page no. of slides where the assignment is actually located.
  * "------" horizontal line represents the start of next exercise of the same concept after one, whereas "_____" represents that the next exercise is from the different concept.
- * The audio file is splitted into three parts (1),(2), and (3) respectively, bacause a standalone file exceeds 100 MB,which can't be published into GitHub due to limitations.
+ * Audio files inside the "Audio" folder are the recorded files of class lectures.
+Each class session audio is splitted into three parts (1),(2), and (3) respectively, otherwise it will exceed 100 MB and can't be published due to Github publish limit of 100 MB.
 That's why I said compromised above.
-Secondly, these are audio files of class lectures that are ecorded on computer via "audacity".
-Also, these three audio files combined together represent one entire slide e.g.: 01-01-2025 is slide 05 audio or can be called as "lecture audio"
+Also, three parts of audio combined together represents one entire slide. e.g.: 01-01-2025 is slide 05 audio or can be called as "lecture audio"
- *
+ * Important files of other developers from their Repositories are also present and located in the "Outsiders" folder.
+ * And finally, last but not the least, my own working and testing code during or after the class is also included and located in the "Work" folder.